 Tours: The Real Money Machine

 Albums sell.
 Streaming pays.
 But let’s be honest—tours make the real money.
-Harry’s “Love On Tour” between 2021 and 2023 grossed more than £400 million.
-That figure puts him in the same league as legacy acts like The Rolling Stones and Elton John.
+Harry’s “Love On Tour” between 2021-2023 raked in more than £400 million.
+That is on par with legacy acts like The Rolling Stones and Elton John.

 It wasn’t just tickets.
 Fans snapped up merch, feather boas, and VIP passes like they were gold dust.
 Some reports suggest Harry personally pocketed around £2 million a night on the road.
 That’s the kind of payday that turns a millionaire into a multi-millionaire very quickly.